scylladb/scylla-code-samples/cross_region_replication_latency/README.md

 Using a single writer in us-east (N. Virginia) to write a single partition using CL=LOCAL_ONE, which we then read from us-west (Oregon) using a single reader.

 The write rate is ~5 partitions per second.
-We calculate the replication latency time from the reader’s end by subtracting the insert time from the reader’s now() time.
+We calculate the replication latency time from the reader’s end by subtracting the partition insert time from the partition's now() time.

 **Prerequisites**
 - [python installed](https://www.python.org/download/releases/2.7/)